MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-virtual-hid-device-firmware-update.md

 This topic provides a walkthrough of updating firmware for the Component Firmware Update (CFU) virtual HID device sample.

-## Prerequisites

-1. Install Visual Studio 2019 and the Windows Driver Kit (WDK)

 ## Build and install Install a virtual CFU virtual HID device

+1. Install Visual Studio 2019 and the Windows Driver Kit (WDK) as outlined at [Download the Windows Driver Kit (WDK)](https://docs.microsoft.com/windows-hardware/drivers/download-the-wdk).

-1. Clone the Microsoft CFU repository located on GitHub
+1. Clone the Microsoft CFU repository into a local repository directory

 `git clone https://github.com/microsoft/CFU.git`

-1. In your local CFU repository directory, at a command prompt, install the CFU git submodules:
+1. In your local CFU repository directory, at a command prompt, run the following git commands to get the Driver Module Framework (DMF) submodule required to build the sample:

 `git submodule init`